 (1) Summons – Personal service.
 A copy of the complaint shall be served with the summons, except when the service is by publication as provided in Rule 4(e).
-The plaintiff shall 1 furnish the person making service with such copies as are necessary.
+The plaintiff shall 1 furnish the person doing service with such copies as are necessary.
 Service shall be made as follows.

 (2) Service upon individuals.
-Upon an individual other than those specified in subdivision (3) of this rule, by delivering a copy of the summons and of the complaint to the individual personally or by leaving copies thereof at the individual’s dwelling house or usual place of abode with some person over the age of eighteen (18) years then residing therein or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by law to receive service of process.
+Upon an individual other than those specified in subdivision (3) of this rule, by delivering a copy of the summons and the complaint to the individual personally or by leaving copies thereof at the individual’s dwelling house or usual place of abode with some person over the age of eighteen (18) years then residing therein or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by law to receive service of process.

 (3) Service upon infants and incompetents.
-Upon a minor less than fourteen (14) years of age, service shall be upon the guardian if one (1) has been appointed, and if there is none then upon either the father or mother, and if neither guardian, father or mother be found within the state then upon any person having the care and custody of such minor, and unless the court otherwise orders, also upon the minor, said service to be in the manner set forth in subdivision (2) of this rule.
+Upon a minor less than fourteen (14) years of age, service shall be upon the guardian if one (1) has been appointed, and if there is none then upon either the father or mother, and if neither guardian, father or mother be found within the state then upon any person having the care and custody of such minor, and unless the court otherwise orders, also upon the minor, said service to be in the manner outlined in subdivision (2) of this rule.
 Upon an incompetent person who has been judicially declared to be of unsound mind or incapable of conducting the incompetent person’s own affairs, service shall be had upon the guardian if one (1) has been appointed in this state, or if there is none by service upon a competent adult member of the family with whom the incompetent person resides, or if the incompetent person is living in an institution then upon the chief executive officer of the institution, or if service cannot be had upon any of them, then as provided by order of the court, and unless the court otherwise orders, also upon the incompetent.
 If any of the parties upon whom service is directed to be made is a plaintiff, then service shall be upon such other person as the court may designate.

 (4) Service upon domestic or foreign corporations.

-(B) Whenever any foreign corporation which has qualified in the state by filing with the Secretary of State or a domestic corporation or association shall not have designated a person actually residing in the state upon whom service of process can be made, or whenever such agent of a corporation shall resign, be removed from office, or shall have died or shall have moved from the state, or if after due diligence neither the designated agent of the corporation nor any officer or managing agent of the corporation can be found within the state, then service of any summons and complaint against the corporation may be made by the party serving the same by mailing copies of the summons and complaint by registered or certified mail to the corporation addressed to its registered place of business and to the president or secretary of the corporation at the addresses shown on the most current annual statement filed with the Secretary of State.
+(B) Whenever any foreign corporation which has qualified in the state by filing with the Secretary of State or a domestic corporation or association shall not have designated a person actually residing in the state upon whom service of process can be made, or whenever such agent of a corporation shall resign, be removed from office, or shall have died or shall have moved from the state, or if after due diligence neither the designated agent of the corporation nor any officer or managing agent of the corporation can be found within the state, then service of any summons and complaint against the corporation may be made by the party serving the same by mailing copies of the summons and complaint by registered or certified mail to the corporation addressed to its registered place of business and the president or secretary of the corporation at the addresses shown on the most current annual statement filed with the Secretary of State.
 Service shall be complete upon such mailing by certified or registered mail.
-The party or attorney serving the corporation under this paragraph shall make a return certificate indicating compliance with the provision of this rule and attaching a receipt of the mailing.
+The party or attorney serving the corporation under this paragraph shall make a return certificate indicating compliance with this rule’s provision and attaching a receipt of the mailing.
 (Amended effective July 1, 1977; amended April 11, 1979, effective May 1, 1979.)

 Rule 4(g).
 Return.
-Proof of service of process shall be in writing specifying the manner of service, the date and place of service and unless the party served files an appearance the return must be filed with the court:
+Proof of service of process shall be in writing specifying the manner of service, the date, and place of service, and unless the party served files an appearance, the return must be filed with the court:

-(1) If service is made by a sheriff, or deputy sheriff, or any peace officer or court marshal, anywhere within the state of Idaho, then by certificate of the officer indicating service as required by these rules.
+(1) If service is made by a sheriff, or deputy sheriff, or any peace officer or court marshal, anywhere within the state of Idaho, then by a certificate of the officer indicating service as required by these rules.

-(4) If service is by certified or registered mail, then by affidavit of a person over the age of 18 years who mailed such process together with postal receipts indicating whether the person received the service of process by mail.
+(4) If service is by certified or registered mail, then by affidavit of a person over the age of 18 years who mailed such process together with postal receipts indicating whether the person receiving the service of process by mail.

 (7) The return of service shall list and identify all documents served.